Tired of trying to scrub away years of dirt and build up? So was I! This grout restorer and sealer is the easy fix for tired grout.

 Directions for How to Change Grout Color

-How about another easy lighting update for your home?
+Or, checkout this easy way to add nightlights to your hallway.
 Just screw on these outlet covers with built in guidelights!

-Feeling inspired?
-Get out there and update your grout color.
-Follow the links above to get the things you’ll need.
+Thanks for checking out how to change grout color.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!